 Coming from abroad?
 Find information regarding necessary documentation and eligibility to enter Canada here.

-Region of Waterloo International Airport (YKF) located in Breslau, minutes from Cambridge, Kitchener and Waterloo, makes it easy to fly into Waterloo Region for a weekend, or an extended stay.
-YKF has non-stop daily service to Calgary.
+The Region of Waterloo International Airport (YKF) is located in Breslau, minutes from Cambridge, Kitchener and Waterloo.
+YKF makes it easy to fly into Waterloo Region for a weekend, or an extended stay.
+Non-stop service to/from 15+ destinations provided by Flair, Sunwing and WestJet Airlines.
+Learn more about how to plan your trip to/from Waterloo Region.
+Simpli-fly your air travel experience with YKF and stay a little longer!

 From Toronto to K-W: